bitcoinerswithoutborders/bwb.is.html/README.md

 bwb.is.html
 ===========

-This is the pure html implementation of bwb.is.
+This is the pure html implementation currently online on [bwb.is](http://bwb.is/)